End-to-End Testing

 [Asserts]

-jsonpath "$.messages" == null
+jsonpath "$.status" == "completed"

-From services/a2agw/test/test.hurl
+From services/a2agw/test/test.hurl:

 # Test agent discovery